Newark-on-Trent: Media

 The town's weekly Newark Advertiser, founded in 1854, is owned by Newark Advertiser Co Ltd, which also publishes local newspapers in Southwell and Bingham.

-The community station Radio Newark began broadcasting on 107.8 FM in May 2015, after three successful trials in 2014 and 2015.
+Local radio stations are BBC Radio Nottingham on 95.1 FM, Capital Midlands on 96.2 FM, Smooth Radio East Midlands on 106.6 FM, Hits Radio Lincolnshire also covers the area on DAB, and its community station Radio Newark began broadcasting on 107.8 FM in May 2015, after three successful trials in 2014 and 2015.
 It replaced a community station, Boundary Sound, which ceased broadcasting in 2011.

+Local news and television programmes are provided by BBC East Midlands and ITV Central from the Waltham TV transmitter.
+The Belmont TV transmitter can also be received in the town which broadcast BBC Yorkshire and Lincolnshire and ITV Yorkshire.